-The semi empirical climate model SECM has the coefficient of correlation $r^2 = 0.90$ and the standard error is 0.09 °C. The SECM follows very well the ups and downs of the T-comp.
-The TSI variation is the major driving force of the temperature increase having the contribution of 71-73 % during 1800 and 1900 centuries.
-Lean et al. [47] have carried out the correlation analysis between the NH surface temperature and the reconstructed solar irradiation and they found that a solar induced warming was 0.51 °C from the LIA to 1990's and the correlation was 0.86.
-This result is in line with the results of this study but the overall accuracy of SECM of this study is better, because of GHG and AHR effects included.
+The semi empirical climate model SECM has the coefficient of correlation $r^2 = 0.90$ and the 437 standard error is 0.09 C. The SECM follows the ups and downs of the T-comp very well.
+438 439 The TSI variation is the major driving force of the temperature increase having the contribution of 71-73 % during 19th and 20th centuries.
+Lean et al. [47] have carried out the 440 correlation analysis between the NH surface temperature and the reconstructed solar 441 irradiation and they found that a solar induced warming was 0.51 □C from the LIA in the 442 443 1990's and the correlation was 0.86.
+This result is in line with the results of this study but the 444 overall accuracy of SECM in this study is better, because of GHG and AHR effects included.

-The warming impact of GH gases has increased from 0 % in 1750 to 37 % in 2015.
-The Astronomic Harmonic Resonances (AHR) can explain the temperature peaks of 1930s and the present warming period since 2000.
 The Anthropogenic Global Warming (AGW) theory cannot explain any periods with decreasing temperatures.
-It is also obvious that the climate model of IPCC [1], which is based on the sums of the radiative forcings (RF), gives about 50 % too high value in 2015.
-In this study, the author has used the formula of Ollila [22] in calculating the warming impact of CO_2 .
+It is also obvious that the climate model of IPCC [1], which is based on the sums of the radiative forcings (RF), gives about 50 % too high of a value in 2015.
+In this study, the author has used the formula of Ollila [22] in calculating the warming impact of CO2.
 This formula does not assume the constant relative humidity but the constant absolute humidity both in the radiative forcing and in the climate sensitivity parameter calculations.